Legal Advice for Defamation — 73 results

 With increasing frequency, targets of negative opinions online are turning to the courts to manage the damage to their reputation that negative reviews can cause.
 This is short-sighted and... more

-Written by attorney Scott Hughes, almost 2 years ago.
+Written by attorney Scott Hughes, about 2 years ago.

 Private individuals as well as public figures may sue others when there is a substantial danger to his or her reputation as a result of anothers written or spoken defamation.